 Typical of the genre the actual story takes a back seat to the star power.
 All it has to do is provide the lines of dialogue and setting and set the stage for great performances.
-Also typical of a romantic comedy is the female lead would be elevated to the status of ‘America’s Sweetheart’.
+Also typical of a romantic comedy is the female lead would be elevated to the status of ‘America’s Sweetheart.’
 This story does contain many classic romance elements.
-There is the transformation.
+There is a transformation.
 A sweet but lowly born girl is changed into a sophisticated young woman.
 The men that ignored her before are now falling for her.
 Then there is the romantic triangle.
 There is nothing like a rival to men in love act crazier than usual.
 It is typically even better if the two male parts of the triangles are brothers added that age old plot device of sibling rivalry.
 For many ‘Sabrina’ is considered one of the lesser classic movies.
-Sure, the story is as predictable as any romantic comedy and it came out a year after the much better rom-com, ‘Roman Holiday’ but this one remains a lot better than the way the genre has tended in recent years.
+Sure, the story is as predictable as any romantic comedy, and it came out a year after the much better rom-com, ‘Roman Holiday’ but this one remains a lot better than the way the genre has tended in recent years.

 Wilder was one of the most creative men ever to direct a movie.
 He spent a lot of time in Germany where he learned the techniques that would allow him to bring the film noir movement to the States.
-While many of his nest works are in this genre such as ‘Double Indemnity’, he also took romance to the dark side with ‘Sunset Boulevard’.
-He would later delve deeper into the romantic comedy with films like ‘The Apartment’ and ‘Irma la Douce’.
-This is not the best film in Wilder’s career but it nicely demonstrates his mastery of the art form.
+While many of his best works are in this genre such as ‘Double Indemnity,’ he also took romance to the dark side with ‘Sunset Boulevard.’
+He would later delve deeper into the romantic comedy with films like ‘The Apartment’ and ‘Irma la Douce.’
+This is not the best film in Wilder’s career, but it nicely demonstrates his mastery of the art form.